Kong/docs.konghq.com/app/1.3.x/proxy.md

 ```

 Kong will consider the request path a match, and if the overall Route is
-matched (considering the `hosts` and `methods` fields), the extracted capturing
+matched (considering other routing attributes), the extracted capturing groups
-groups will be available from the plugins in the `ngx.ctx` variable:
+will be available from the plugins in the `ngx.ctx` variable:

 ```lua
 local router_matches = ngx.ctx.router_matches